aftabmd/face-recognition-iam-ios-sdk/README.md

     <br/>
     - Any of the operations mentioned in the table above can be performed using the following method:

       Objective C:

         ```
         NSInteger requestId = [HVOperationManager makeRequestWithEndPoint:endpoint request:requestParameters           completionHandler:completionHandler]
         ```

       Swift:

         ```
         let requestId = HVOperationManager.makeRequest(endpoint:endpoint, request:requestParameters, completionHandler:completionHandler)
         ```

-    The completionHandler is similar to the one from the `startCamera` method. i.e, it is of type `error:NSError?, result:[String:AnyObject]?) -> Void` in Swift and `^(NSError * _Nullable, NSDictionary<NSString *,id> * _Nullable)` in Objective C
+    The completionHandler is similar to the one from the `startCamera` method. i.e, it is of type `error:NSError?, result:[String:AnyObject]?) -> Void` in Swift and `^(NSError * _Nullable, NSDictionary<NSString *,id> * _Nullable)` in Objective C.

     The result object has been decribed in the previous table.
 The error codes are in the next secion.

  - **Process captured images**